-NOTES TO AUDITED CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2022 (All amounts in thousands of United States dollars, unless otherwise stated)
+(All amounts in thousands of United States dollars, unless otherwise stated)

-NOTE 28 - SEGMENT REPORTING
+NOTE 31 - SEGMENT REPORTING

 The Company historically operated as a single operating segment.
-With the planned restructuring of the Company's operations and divestiture of Russian subsidiaries, coupled with the continued expansion, there was an election to reorganize operations geographically into five regional segments: Central Asia, Europe, United States, Middle East/Caucasus, and Russia (until completion of the planned divestiture).
-Moving forward after completion of the divestiture of the Company's Russian subsidiaries, the Company will manage its operations in the remaining four regional segments.
+With the planned restructuring of the Company's operations, coupled with the continued expansion, there was an election to reorganize operations geographically into five regional segments: Central Asia, Europe, United States, Middle East/Caucasus and Russia (planned to be divested).
 These operating segments are based on how our CODM will be making decisions about allocating resources and assessing performance.